dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 ## Methods that do NOT respect dot-notation

-These methods work directly on the internal array without checking to see whether it is nested or whether the key passed into them contains dots.
+These methods work directly on a Collection's internal array without checking to see whether the keys passed in contain dots.

 * `forget`
 * `get`